-Upon completion of this offering, an investor group consisting of investment funds advised by our Sponsors and two of our Founders will continue to beneficially own a controlling interest in us.
+Dividend policy We do not currently pay cash dividends on our common stock and do not anticipate paying our Sponsors and two of our Founders will continue to beneficially own a controlling interest in us.
 As a result, we intend to continue to avail ourself of the controlled company exemption under the corporate governance rules of the Nasdaq Stock Market.
 See "Management-